Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 the rest of the testing was done using the local server.
 One detail that was not explicitly specifified in the ITD document was that the mysql server's ip was hardcoded to :code:`localhost`, something that revealed itself to be cumbersome in our docker setup and it would cause major issues if it were used in the setup shown in the RASD (3.4.3).

-Moreover it should be noted that that we were unable to build the server component via :code:`mvn package`, as some of the required libraries were missing from the :code:`pom.xml`.

 acceptance test cases cases
 ============================